DNA replication

-DNA replication (DNA amplification) can also be performed in vitro (artificially, outside a cell).
+DNA replication can also be performed in vitro (artificially, outside a cell).
 DNA polymerases isolated from cells and artificial DNA primers can be used to start DNA synthesis at known sequences in a template DNA molecule.
-Polymerase chain reaction (PCR), ligase chain reaction (LCR), and transcription-mediated amplification (TMA) are examples.
-In March 2021, researchers reported evidence suggesting that a preliminary form of transfer RNA, a necessary component of translation, the biological synthesis of new proteins in accordance with the genetic code, could have been a replicator molecule itself in the very early development of life, or abiogenesis.
+Polymerase chain reaction (PCR), ligase chain reaction (LCR), and transcription-mediated amplification (TMA) are all common examples of this technique.
+In March 2021, researchers reported evidence suggesting that a preliminary form of transfer RNA, a necessary component of translation (the biological synthesis of new proteins in accordance with the genetic code), could have been a replicator molecule itself in the early abiogenesis of primordial life.

 DNA structure

-DNA exists as a double-stranded structure, with both strands coiled together to form the characteristic double-helix.
+DNA is a double-stranded structure, with both strands coiled together to form the characteristic double helix.
 Each single strand of DNA is a chain of four types of nucleotides.
 Nucleotides in DNA contain a deoxyribose sugar, a phosphate, and a nucleobase.
-The four types of nucleotide correspond to the four nucleobases adenine, cytosine, guanine, and thymine, commonly abbreviated as A, C, G, and T. Adenine and guanine are purine bases, while cytosine and thymine are pyrimidines.
-These nucleotides form phosphodiester bonds, creating the phosphate-deoxyribose backbone of the DNA double helix with the nucleobases pointing inward (i.e., toward the opposing strand).
-Nucleobases are matched between strands through hydrogen bonds to form base pairs.
+The four types of nucleotide correspond to the four nucleobases: adenine, cytosine, guanine, and thymine, commonly abbreviated as A, C, G, and T, respectively.
+Adenine and guanine are purine nucleobases, while cytosine and thymine are pyrimidines.
+These nucleotides form phosphodiester bonds, creating phosphate-deoxyribose backbone of the DNA double helix with the nucleobases pointing inward (i.e., toward the opposing strand).
+Complementary nucleobases are matched between strands through hydrogen bonds to form base pairs.
 Adenine pairs with thymine (two hydrogen bonds), and guanine pairs with cytosine (three hydrogen bonds).

 DNA strands have a directionality, and the different ends of a single strand are called the "3′ (three-prime) end" and the "5′ (five-prime) end".
 By convention, if the base sequence of a single strand of DNA is given, the left end of the sequence is the 5′ end, while the right end of the sequence is the 3′ end.
 The strands of the double helix are anti-parallel, with one being 5′ to 3′, and the opposite strand 3′ to 5′.
-These terms refer to the carbon atom in deoxyribose to which the next phosphate in the chain attaches.
+These terms refer to the chemical convention of numbering the carbon atoms comprising the deoxyribose molecule and indicate the specific carbon atom to which the next phosphate in the chain attaches.
 Directionality has consequences in DNA synthesis, because DNA polymerase can synthesize DNA in only one direction by adding nucleotides to the 3′ end of a DNA strand.